mattrighetti/envelope/README.md

 ```

 ## How it works
-envelope is basically a command line utility that leverages an SQLite database
+`envelope` is a command line utility that leverages an SQLite database
 to keep track of your enviroment variables so that you can easily switch between
 different configurations.